 In 2004, Pennsylvania lawmakers enacted Act 24 which revamped the state DUI laws in response to federal law.
 During this time, the BAC (blood alcohol content) threshold was also adapted to .08% to ensure the state would continue to receive federal highway funds.

 These legal adjustments also altered the penalties of drunk-driving offenses.

 The Penalties of a DUI Charge in PA

 Following Act 24 legal changes, the state also adopted a tiered approach to DUI penalties.
-Such action that you may undergo include:
+Such actions that you may undergo include:

 - Ignition Interlock Devices: In an effort to prevent repeat DUI offenders from driving under the influence of alcohol, some judges in Pennsylvania require people convicted of DUI to install an ignition interlock device (IID), which is similar to a breathalyzer.
 A driver who has been drinking cannot start a vehicle with an IID connected to the vehicle’s dashboard.

 - License Suspension: Not having a driver’s license for a year or longer can be a significant hardship, especially if you live in a smaller, rural community in Northeastern Pennsylvania.
 We understand how difficult life can be without a driver’s license – and that’s why we work hard to help our clients preserve their driving privileges.